instead-hub/instead/README.md

 ## Contacts

-- Join the chat at [gitter](https://gitter.im/instead-hub/instead);
+- Join the irc channel #instead on irc.oftc.net;
-- Unofficial XMPP conference: instead@conference.jabber.ru;
 - Check the [AUTHORS](AUTHORS) file.